TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/custom-plugins.md

 keywords: [ "Tyk Operator", "custom plugins", "plugins" ]
 ---

 This guide explains how to configure a plugin within an API Definition.
-The souce code for the API Definition is located on the Gateway file system.
+The souce code referenced in the API Definition is located on the Gateway file system.

 In this example we will create a JavaScript plugin that will inject a request header *Hello* with a value of *World*.
 This will be configured as a pre request hook.